ELTERWATER,

 rocky height of Great How to the left, to another gate, to cross

 another pasture to the buildings of High Park.
-This too was a

-the road, to then turn right.
 We were now in beautiful valley of

 Little Langdale, divided from its larger neighbour Great Langdale,